crystal-lang/crystal-book/docs/tutorials/basics/40_strings.md

 # Strings

-In the previous lessons we have already made an acquaintance with a major building block of most programs: strings.
+In the previous lessons, we have already made an acquaintance with a major building block of most programs: strings.
 Let's recapitulate the basic properties:

 A [string](https://en.wikipedia.org/wiki/String_(computer_science)) is a sequence of [Unicode](https://en.wikipedia.org/wiki/Unicode) characters encoded in [UTF-8](https://en.wikipedia.org/wiki/UTF-8).
 A string is [immutable](https://en.wikipedia.org/wiki/Immutable_object):
-If you apply a modification to a string, you actually get a new string with the modified content.
+If you apply a modification to a string, you get a new string with the modified content.
 The original string stays the same.

-Strings are written as literals typically enclosed in double quote characters (`"`).
+Strings are written as literals typically enclosed in double-quote characters (`"`).

 ## Interpolation